phonto1/Moe-Storage/README.md

 ![alt image](https://github.com/git-pranayshah/template/blob/master/images/Fill%20out%20the%20details%20and%20purchase.png)

-- Allow 30 minutes for the deployment to complete
+- Allow 2-5 minutes for the deployment to complete
-- Peer your Hub and Spoke Virtual Networks as needed

 ## Azure services and related products